 ii.
 ERCOT-Polled Settlement (EPS) Meter location check: As the network connectivity path is traversed in searching for the first Electrical Bus with alternate paths (First Fork Rule), if an Electrical Bus is encountered with a mapped EPS Meter first, then place the Resource Node at this Electrical Bus.

 b.
 EPS Meter Rule: Locate Resource Node, subject to First Fork Rule, electrically as close as possible to EPS Meter location, i.e. where energy is effectively metered.
-If the EPS Meter location changes, then a new Resource Node must be established and the old Resource Node retired in accordance with the procedure in this document.
+If the EPS Meter location changes, then a new Resource Node must be established and the old Resource Node retired in accordance with the procedure in this attachment.
 Please refer to paragraph (h)(ii) below for a list of exceptions under which ERCOT can relocate a Resource Node.

 c.
 Ownership Rule: Locate Resource Node at the Electrical Bus that is the ERCOT POI (if practical).
 Subsequent ownership changes shall not change the Resource Node location.